-Spanish 1 (5310) and/or teacher recommendation
+Spanish 1 (5310) with a C or better and/or teacher recommendation

 APPROXIMATE FEES: \$6 National Spanish Exam (optional, but recommended)

 COURSE DESCRIPTION: Spanish 2 is a continuation of the proficiency-based approach begun in Spanish 1.
 Students will continue to develop proficiency in the four modes of communication: listening, speaking, reading, and writing.
 During this course, students will learn to ask and answer increasingly complex questions about a variety of topics, such as travel, daily routine, clothing, food, and more.